AbhishekSumeetToppo95/Customer_Segmentation/README.md

 - We will deploy our model algorithm K Means Clustering, which divides the data into group of clusters based on similar characteristics To find number of clusters we will use elbow method.
-- Finally, we will visualize our data using M atplot, which concludes the customers divided into groups who are similar to each other on their group.
+- Finally, we will visualize our data using Matplot, which concludes the customers divided into groups who are similar to each other on their group.